Garden & Lawn

 Spraying Gallup Home & Garden Glyphosate Commercial Strength Weed killer

-Now I will start by saying this is the only weedkiller I use, its that effective at killing weeds that I simply don’t need to use any other type of weedkiller (except for a weedkiller I use on lawns of course) Whatever you do, don’t use this on your lawn unless you want to kill your lawn.
+Now, I will start by saying this is the only weedkiller I use; it’s that effective at killing weeds that I simply don’t need to use any other type of weedkiller (except for a weedkiller I use on lawns of course) Whatever you do, don’t use this on your lawn unless you want to kill your lawn.

 Instructions and guide on how to mix and use it safely